robertorosero/pyhtonmig/Doc/library/stdtypes.rst

    *reverse* is a boolean value.
 If set to ``True``, then the list elements are sorted as if each comparison were reversed.

-   In general, the *key* and *reverse* conversion processes are much faster than specifying an equivalent *cmp* function.
-This is because *cmp* is called multiple times for each list element while *key* and *reverse* touch each element only once.

-   Starting with Python 2.3, the :meth:`sort` method is guaranteed to be stable.
+   The :meth:`sort` method is guaranteed to be stable.
 A sort is stable if it guarantees not to change the relative order of elements that compare equal --- this is helpful for sorting in multiple passes (for example, sort by department, then by salary grade).

    While a list is being sorted, the effect of attempting to mutate, or even inspect, the list is undefined.
-The C implementation of Python 2.3 and newer makes the list appear empty for the duration, and raises :exc:`ValueError` if it can detect that the list has been mutated during a sort.
+The C implementation makes the list appear empty for the duration, and raises :exc:`ValueError` if it can detect that the list has been mutated during a sort.

+(8)
+   :meth:`sort` is not supported by :class:`bytearray` objects.

 .. _bytes-methods: